provenance-io/provwasm/README.md

 ## NOTICE

-This is currently the development repo for provwasm on the stargate(0.40) release of the Cosmos SDK.
+This is currently the development repo for provwasm on the stargate(0.40.x) release of the Provenance Blockchain.

-An integrated version of the provenance blockchain compatible with this codebase is not yet available.

 All code is subject to frequent change without further notice.